A day in the life of a Driver Hire franchise owner

 Our franchisees quite often say that every day is different as a Driver Hire franchisee and that variation is one of the most enjoyable elements of running their own business.

-– provides us with an overview of his so called ‘typical’ day in the office!
+Here’s an overview of a so-called ‘typical’ day in the office!

 - Arrive at the office at 07.30 and on to the phones straight away.
 Call our top customers early, to beat the competition, and pick up two bookings – a great start.